 Every time a new subscription is taken on, the "owner" (the person who approves the licensing outside the finance team) will need to issue reminders before renewal.

 Ask people to set those reminders and include you in them.
-This way, you can briefly discuss this before committing to another cycle.
+This way, you can have a brief discussion before committing to another cycle.
 It's also useful in the event of that person leaving the business.

 SaaS subscriptions can cost anything from a few dollars a year to thousands or even close to a million.

-Mandating a more thorough review and comparison process for high-value subscriptions with six or seven figures of "total cost of ownership" (e.g., e-commerce platforms or enterprise CRM tools) makes sense.
+It makes sense to mandate a more thorough review and comparison process for high-value subscriptions with six or seven figures of "total cost of ownership" (e.g., e-commerce platforms or enterprise CRM tools).